 Why do I need High-Visibility Safety Apparel?Back to top

-High-visibility safety apparel (HVSA) is needed if you work when there is low light and poor visibility, especially if you are working around moving vehicles (cars, trucks or other machinery traveling under their own power - e.g. forklifts, backhoes, etc).
-High-visibility items allow you to be seen by the drivers of those vehicles sooner and more readily.
-This fact increases your safety at work.
+High-visibility safety apparel (HVSA) is needed if you work when there is low light and poor visibility, especially if you are working around moving vehicles (cars, trucks or other machinery traveling under their own power, such as , forklifts, backhoes, etc).
+High-visibility items allow you to be seen by the drivers of those vehicles from farther away so that they can respond accordingly, which increases your safety at work.
 The human eye responds best to large, contrasting, bright or moving objects.
 Worker visibility is enhanced by high colour contrast between clothing and the work environment against which it is seen.

 The CSA Standard recommends that a hazard assessment be carried out on each job site to evaluate the workplace or work site for known or potential hazards a worker can encounter while performing a job or task.
 This assessment helps determine the risk to workers of being hit by moving vehicles and the environmental conditions under which work is performed.
 For more information about risk assessments, please see the OSH Answers document Risk Assessment.